br3ndonland/R-guide/R-guide.md

     3. Kurtosis
     4. Link Function: the link function is a feature of all linear models that links the linear model to the mean of the response variable.
-“Identity” is the link function for a normal distribution.
+‘Identity’ is the link function for a normal distribution.
 A misspecified link function, meaning that the link function does not match the distribution of the data, will result in a large and significant value for this statistic.